kennycason/ninjaturdle_blog/posts/2017-02-08-story-and-design.markdown

 I have a running list of events like above for many sections of the game.
 I strive to write event flows and piece them together over time until I feel that I have a connected game.
 I don't typically worry about every micro detail along the way and have faith that the details will naturally work themselves out.

 Lastly, I start drawing out what each map will look like at a high level.
-Namely mapping which rooms connects to which rooms.
+Namely mapping which rooms connect to which rooms.
 I use this as a basis for designing room layout/design which I will ultimately design sprites for and maps via the Tiled map editor.

 The below image is what a simple example map design will look like for me.
 Then I fill in more detail such as the style of the room, items, special events, and such.
 <img src="/images/content/story_6.jpg" width="500px"/>

-This is the basic design process that I go through when designing Ninja Turdle.
+This is the basic design process that I go through when designing a video game.
 In short, I like to keep my designing/planning light-weight, and work to get something in place that I can quickly iterate on.
 In the next posts I will begin covering the actually implementation of these ideas into code.